 There are a number of instances to claim your car insurance on your taxes.
 They include:

 - If you use your car for business – Whether you’re self-employed and use your car for business purposes or your employer doesn’t reimburse you for expenses related to business use of the car.

 - If you suffered a vehicle loss or theft – You may be able to claim loss deduction if your car was stolen or deemed a “total loss.”
 In order to qualify for this kind of deduction, you typically have to file a claim, ensure the accident wasn’t a result of your negligence, your insurance company cannot completely reimburse you for the loss, and your costs must be greater than $100.

 Is home insurance tax deductible?

 Home insurance is not usually tax deductible, but much like auto insurance, there are a few circumstances where it is.
+Knowing where you can claim a deduction on your home insurance can help you save money on the amount you owe after you file your taxes.
 Learn more about the opportunities to deduct your home insurance premiums from your taxes below.

 When Homeowners Insurance Can Be Tax Deductible:

 There are a couple instances where your home insurance can be tax deductible, including:

 - If you rent out your home or are a landlord – Renting out a home is considered work (i.e. the income you generate is taxable) so spending money on a rental property can often count as a business expense.